sytac/gulp-commonjs-tasks/README.md

 ## Why?

-Because large gulpf files are a pain, are hard to test and commonjs is a fine pattern for creating tasks.
+Because large gulpfiles are a pain, are hard to test and commonjs is a fine pattern for creating tasks.

 ### Extras